ruthstorm/cheatsheet/README.md

 # 🌸 Web Development Cheatsheet 🌸

-A beautiful, feminine-themed reference guide for web developers featuring essential syntax and tags for HTML, CSS, Sass, jQuery, and JavaScript.
+"A beautiful, feminine-themed reference guide for web developers featuring essential syntax and tags for HTML, CSS, Sass, jQuery, and JavaScript."

+This cheatsheet has been generated from this prompt to GitHub CoPilot:

+`Create an index and CSS file for me to be used as a "cheatsheet" for referring to tags or syntax of html, css, sass, jquery and javascript.
+Give it an feminine color scheme and styling.`

+and

+`Create an appropriate readme file for this static webpage`

 ## ✨ Features